 - Kids clothes are everywhere, don’t worry.

-I loved his statement; “I have learned more in these 3 weeks than I did all last year in school, can’t we stay longer?”
-A 14 yr. old wanting to spend more time with his parents.
+We shared a taxi with a family from Australia and their 14 yr. old son; they were discussing how he had to be back in “school” in less than a week.
+I loved his statement, “I have learned more in these 3 weeks than I did all last year in school, can’t we stay longer?”
+A 14 yr. old wanting to spend more time with his parents; food for thought.